drupal-graphql-compose/documentation/start/concepts.md

 # Concepts

+## What have we done

+We've built a GraphQL schema that exposes the data from Drupal in a way that makes sense for a decoupled application.
+We're trying to keep it simple, we're trying to let you create lean schemas.
+We're trying to make it easy to use.

 ## Its empty!

 Yes!
 By default the module will expose nothing.
 It's "a choose your own adventure".
 You should be: